 Osprey Farpoint 40: Introduction

 The trusted workhorse over the last 6 years has been an Osprey Farpoint 40 backpack.
 I first used this amazing Backpack on my First Solo trip after researching different backpacking options.
 My requirements were that it is Carry-On compatible for flights, comfortable to carry and has plenty of storage.
 It quickly became clear that there was a favourite among Backpackers and that was the Farpoint series.
 It cost me only £80 back in 2018 and has joined me on adventures all over Europe.
-It’s been thoroughly used over many hostelling backpacking trips where it has been shoved into lockers and under seats, with the only casualty being a zip tag.
+It’s been thoroughly used over many hostelling backpacking trips, where it has been shoved into lockers and under seats, with the only casualty being a zip tag.

 Farpoint & Fairview Series

-The Farpoint series ranges from the 40L to 80L with 55L & 70L options available.
+The Farpoint series ranges from the 40L to 80L, with 55L & 70L options available.
 On top of the main backpacks, there is a day sack (15L) which integrates into the larger siblings.
 Plus, there are 2-wheeled options in 36L and 65L versions.
 Finally, there are several trekking variants which are increased in ruggedness and support in 55L and 70L for Men and the Fairview Trek 50L & 70L for Women.
 The Osprey Farpoint 40 for Men is currently offered in the following colours: Muted Space Blue, Black, Gopher Green, and Tunnel Vision Grey.
 The Farpoint is available in one size but has Torso Adjustments to suit most people.

 Overview

-Instead of traditional wheeled luggage, travel backpacks offer more agility, comfort and freedom to explore.
-The Osprey Farpoint 40 has become a staple backpacking item thanks to its lightweight and versatile design.
-For me, having the right pack makes or breaks a trip.
-Who wants to drag heavy suitcases along cobbled streets or up hills when a convenient and reliable backpack is more suitable?
 The Farpoint (Men’s) and Fairview (Women’s) series offer technical backpacks with plenty of features such as adjustable straps and smart organisation.
 The Farpoint 40 suits globetrotters who seek a lightweight backpack without compromising on features (see the long list below).
-A difference between the 40L to the larger capacity 55L and 70L is that they include a detachable 15L daypack (available separately).
+A difference between the 40L and the larger capacity 55L and 70L is that they include a detachable 15L daypack (available separately).
 The trade-off for smaller volume is the carry-on compatibility for most flights.

 The 40L capacity has front compression straps to squeeze the size down if it’s a close call.
 My favourite part is the padded, comfortable shoulder straps and hip belts.
 These spread the load to your hips, making it much easier to carry luggage.
 The large front opening to the main compartment makes it simple to pack and organise compared to top-loading.
 Additionally, the laptop sleeve fits a 16″ laptop and is quick-access for airport security.
 There are 2 other front pockets for smaller items, including a key clip inside with an integrated whistle and 2 water bottle mesh holders on the outside.